 Out of the thirty-nine (39) tree removals, only seven (7) stumps remained that could be identified (Table 1).
 Out of all the tree species onsite, a majority of removed trees were either valley oak or western sycamore.
 The status of the trees prior to removal could not be identified in most of the removals, but in the 7 stumps that remained it was determined that five of the trees were still alive and two were dead when removed within the violation zones.
+One of the trees that was marked as removed was intact (Valley oak; Tree 39) and should be removed from analysis.
 No new undocumented removals were removed during the survey.
 It is recommended that no further tree removals, regardless of status, should be removed at this time.
 When performing the passive plant surveys in the violation zones, no special status plants or communities were observed.
 The dominant land cover type in the canopy assessment and violation areas consisted of non-native annual grassland, mixed with large stretches of oak savannah.
 The dominant canopy trees consisted of blue oak, valley oak, coast live oak, California bay laurel, and western sycamore.